lampjunkie/php-datatables/README.md

 render data from any source including databases, web services, csv files, etc...

 Currently, php-datatables implements a majority of the features and options within DataTables.
-The remaining onces will be added over time.
+The remaining ones will be added over time.

 php-datatables is released with dual licensing, using the GPL v2 (license-gpl2.txt) and an BSD style license (license-bsd.txt).
 Please see the corresponding license file for details of these licenses.